chungvle/polymer-compo/README.md

-# PolymerCompo - A Polymer Composition Framework
+# Polymer-compo - A Polymer Composition Framework

-PolymerCompo is a framework to support declarative composition of applications from web components.
-In addition, it supports history management using pushState/popState.
+**Polymer-compo** is a set of custom elements designed to support declarative composition of applications from web components.
+In addition, **polymer-compo** supports history management using pushState/popState.

-PolymerCompo is implemented using Polymer 1.0.
+Polymer-compo is implemented using Polymer 1.0.
 See the section on 'What is PolymerCompo' for more details.
+The [wiki](https://github.com/chungvle/polymer-compo/wiki) provides an overview of polymer-compo's approach toward application composition.

 ## Demos